Upsidedly/Christian-Living/docs/stories/david.md

 !> Read more about David and Bathsheba and see how even though God can always forgive, there will still be consequences for our sinful choices: 2 Samuel 11

 ## Key Notes

+> Israel grew jealous of their surrounding nations and demanded a King.
+God obliged and gave signs to Saul that he would be King and was annointed by the prophet Samuel shorty afterwards.

+> Saul originally was a good king, assuring many victories for Israel, guided by God, however in the future he disobeyed God and tried to cover it up.

+> Because he disobeyed God, Samuel rebuked him and informed him another King will be appointed to rule Israel.